PixelRez/mythic_phone/README.md

+PUT THE YARN.LOCK IN THE UI MAIN FOLDER AND REPLACE OTHERWISE THE PHONE WILL FACE ISSUES

 # Mythic Phone | WIP

 This is a custom phone written for Mythic RP.
 It is replacing an existing port of GCPhone after having loads of issues with trying to successfully port.
 This is very much a Work In Progress and you should not even look into using this unless you're prepared to do a shitload of work.